frdmn/blog.frd.mn/src/posts/2013-11-04_andtek-agent-menu-bar-app-to-control-call-center-queues-3.md

 * 0.3.1: Auto logout before application gets quit (fixed [#1](http://git.frd.mn/iWelt/andtekagent/issues/1))
 * 0.3.2: GiraHelper integration (fixed [#2](http://git.frd.mn/iWelt/andtekagent/issues/2))

-In order to compile and use the applicaion, we need to meet some requirements first:
+In order to compile and use the application, we need to meet some requirements first:

 # Requirements